Tricholoma vernaticum

-Tricholoma vernaticum is an agaric fungus of the genus Tricholoma native to the Pacific Northwest region of the United States.
-The fungus was originally described in 1976 as a species of Armillaria when that genus was more inclusive; it received its current name twenty years later.
+Tricholoma vernaticum is an agaric fungus of the genus Tricholoma.
+It was originally described in 1976 as a species of Armillaria when that genus was more inclusive; it received its current name twenty years later.
 The stout fruit bodies (mushrooms) have moist white to grayish caps (later becoming grayish-brown with age), a membranous ring on the stipe, and an odor resembling cucumbers.

-Mycorrhizal with conifers, the fungus fruits in the spring or early summer, with its mushrooms appearing on the ground singly or in groups at high elevations, often at the edge of melting snowbanks.
-The edibility of the mushroom is unknown, but it has a strong unpleasant odor and a mealy taste.
+The species is native to the Pacific Northwest region of the United States.
+Mycorrhizal with conifers, it fruits in the spring or early summer, appearing on the ground singly or in groups at high elevations, often at the edge of melting snowbanks.
+The edibility of the mushroom is unknown, but it has an unpleasant odor and a mealy taste.

 Taxonomy

 The species was originally described from California as Armillaria olida by mycologists Harry D. Thiers and Walter Sundberg in 1976.
 The type specimen was collected on May 6, 1972, in the Crystal Basin Recreation Area in El Dorado County.
 Thiers and Sundberg classified it in the section Ponderosa of genus Armillaria due to its inamyloid spores, but noted that its relationship to other species was unclear.
 They also noted the similarity of the form and color of its cap to species in section Constricta of genus Lyophyllum.

 Thiers and Sundberg used a broad species concept of Armillaria, including species with a white spore print, gills attached to the stipe, and a ring formed from a partial veil, regardless of their ecological preferences.
-Today, Armillaria is restricted to wood-rotting species that form black rhizomorphs, and several mycorrhizal former Armillaria have since been transferred to Tricholoma.
+Today, Armillaria is restricted to wood-rotting fungi that form black rhizomorphs, and several mycorrhizal former Armillaria have since been transferred to Tricholoma.
 The name Tricholoma olida was unavailable for this species, because it was previously used in 1920 by Josef Velenovský, so Kris Shanks proposed the new name T. vernaticum.
 The specific epithet refers to its growth in the spring.
 The previous epithet olida derives from the Latin olidum, meaning "stinking" or "smelling".

 Tricholoma vernaticum is classified in the subgenus Contextocutis of the genus Tricholoma on account of its clamp connections and interwoven hyphae in the cap cuticle.